leroythelegend/rough_idea_project_cars/README.md

 * To capture post lap data you need to be doing practice i.e. not warmup, qualy or race.
 * Recording starts once you begin a full lap, however it will not be recorded until you finish that lap.
-* There should be a lap_data.json file which has the results of all your laps.
+* There should be a lap_data.json file, which has the results of all your laps.
 * You can use track_9.html to veiw lap_data.json in a browser or write your own javascript.( [track_9 screen shot](img/track_9.png) )

 * To see live feed you need to be doing either race or qualy.
 * Currently the live feed only uses std out to show braking as a demo.
 * You can edit live.cpp Live_Feed::live() to display more live telemetry.
-* See decodertelemetrydata.h for available telemetery data. (rebuild [Build Library](#T-Build))
+* See decodertelemetrydata.h for available telemetry data. (rebuild [Build Library](#T-Build))

 ## <a name="T-post_lap"></a>Roll Your Own Post Lap
-Currently I have written two Post Lap Processes (process.h), both create json files one for capturing telemetry (Process_Lap) to be used with track_9.html and the other for captureing track data (Process_Track), which I use with track_map.html to create track data for track_9.html.
+Currently I have written two Post Lap Processes (process.h), both create json files one for capturing telemetry (Process_Lap) to be used with track_9.html and the other for capturing track data (Process_Track), which I use with track_map.html to create track data for track_9.html.

 I then pass one of these Process objects to Capture_Telemetry's constructor (capturetelemetry.h).

-You can dervie a new Process class that can then be used with Capture_Telemetery to create your own post lap processing.
+You can derive a new Process class that can then be used with Capture_Telemetery to create your own post lap processing.

 ## <a name="T-live_feed"></a>Roll Your Own Live Feed